-In Uganda’s vibrant capital, I almost lose a leg, someone gets drugged, and we almost get arrested in the middle of the night.
+In Uganda’s vibrant capital, I almost lose a leg, we almost get arrested in the middle of the night, and someone gets drugged.

 I hadn’t realized what I’d just done until he sternly looked at me and threw the Yellow Fever certificate back.
 “What am I supposed to do with this?!”
 He asked, clearly thinking I’d been pranking him.